JTech-Labs/MonumentalMountain/README.md

 ## Writing and licensing

-This program is written by high schoolers in our spare time so please be respectful if updates take some time to be released.
+This program is written by amateurs in our spare time so please be respectful if updates take some time to be released.
 The Python files are compiled into executables with [Nuitka](https://nuitka.net) using the respective OS.
-All the code is licensed under GNU GPL v3.0.
+All the code is licensed under the [MIT License](LICENCES/MIT.txt) and is [REUSE](https://reuse.software) 3.3 compliant

 ## Releases